NFL Rumors: New Orleans Saints Seen As Frontrunner To Land A.J. Green At Trade Deadline

-The New Orleans Saints could have one big move up their sleeve before the NFL trade deadline — a trade for All Pro wide receiver A.J.
+The New Orleans Saints could have one big move up their sleeve before the NFL trade deadline — a trade for All-Pro wide receiver A.J.
 Green.

 The Saints have been able to roll this season despite the loss of quarterback Drew Brees for a long stretch, bursting out to a 5-1 record thanks in large part to an offense filled with weapons.
 The football betting market seems to think that the NFC South-leading team has one more move, with the Saints picked as frontrunners to trade for the Cincinnati Bengals receiver.
-Sportsline put the Saints at +200 odds to trade for Green, the head of the pack with the San Francisco 49ers, Philadelphia Eagles, New England Patriots, Seattle Seahawks, and Buffalo Bills also seen as contenders.
+Sportsline put the Saints at +200 odds to trade for Green, which makes them the head of the pack with the San Francisco 49ers, Philadelphia Eagles, New England Patriots, Seattle Seahawks, and Buffalo Bills also seen as contenders.

 Landing Green would cement the Saints as frontrunners in a competitive NFC, especially with Brees set to return in the coming weeks.
 The move would also propel the Bengals into a rebuild.